cd../blog

 QuiverQuant Alternative data, Congress trades ⚠️ Varies ❌ No ✅ Yes ✅ Good

-Think of this less as “pick one” and more as “what job do I need done today?”
+I don't think of this as "pick one."
+It's more like "what job do I need done right now?"

 1. Earnings Feed

-Earnings Feed is what happens when you take the raw SEC feed and wrap it in a modern interface.
-Instead of polling EDGAR and clicking through lists, you get a live stream of filings that updates as soon as documents hit the SEC.
+Earnings Feed started because I got tired of polling EDGAR and clicking through endless lists.
+I wanted a live stream of filings that updates the moment documents hit the SEC.

-The core experience is simple: a real-time feed, company pages, and watchlists.
+The core experience is straightforward: a real-time feed, company pages, and watchlists.

 • Company profiles give you a clean overview: recent filings, basic stock data, and company details in one place.

-• With watchlists, you can follow a set of tickers and see just their filings in a focused stream, instead of wading through the entire market.
+• Watchlists let you follow a set of tickers and see just their filings in a focused stream.
+No wading through the entire market.

-• There are also form-type hubs (like 10-Ks, 8-Ks, and insider trades) plus filters by industry or exchange if you prefer to slice the universe that way.
+• There are also form-type hubs (like 10-Ks, 8-Ks, and insider trades) plus filters by industry or exchange.

-On the flip side, it’s not trying to be a full-blown document workstation yet.
-You can jump into filings quickly, but you can’t run full-text searches or redline versions inside the app.
-For deep document comparison, you still lean on EDGAR or paid tools.
+The honest limitation: it's not trying to be a full document workstation.
+You can jump into filings quickly, but you can't run full-text searches or compare document versions inside the app.
+For heavy document work, I still use EDGAR or paid tools.

-Treat Earnings Feed as your radar.
-Put your portfolio and watchlist names into a list, glance at it during the day, and let the feed tell you when something important files.
+How I use it: Earnings Feed is my radar.
+I put my portfolio and watchlist names into a list, glance at it during the day, and let the feed tell me when something files.

 You can start here: Create a free watchlist →